MohawkTSDB/mohawk/alerts/README.md

   metric: "free_memory"
   # valid range for metric is set -
   # from > value <= to
+  # here valid range is from 1k to 8k, if free memory drops below 1k, error will be active.
   from: 1000
   to: 8000
   # type: 0 - alert if metric is out of valid range